oliviabrz/NBA/README.md

 # NBA

 ## Setup ODBC for module pyodbc (unixODBC)
-1. Down load the driver for your specific database
+1. Download the driver for your specific database
 1. Open terminal
 2. Run `odbcinst -j`
 You should see something like